QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 hyperparameters to produce the best model for that particular set.
 This means the model is unlikely to perform as well on new data.
 A common solution to this problem is called __holdout validation__:  simply hold out part of the training set to evaluate several candidate models and select the best one.
 The new held-out set is called the __3️⃣ validation set__ (or the development set, or dev set).
+The steps are:

-More specifically, we train multiple models with various hyperparameters on the reduced training set (i.e., the full training set minus the validation set), and we select the model that performs best on the validation set.
-After this holdout validation process, we train the best model on the full training set (including the validation set), and this gives us the final model.
-Lastly, we evaluate this final model on the test set to get an estimate of the generalization error.
+1. train multiple models with various hyperparameters on the reduced training set (i.e., the full training set minus the validation set)
+2. select the model that performs best on the validation set.
+3. train the best model on the full training set (including the validation set), which gives us the final model.
+4. evaluate this final model on the test set to get an estimate of the generalization error

 Neural Networks
 ---------------